 Our students come from all over the nation.
 Many continue working full-time and can successfully balance a rigorous doctoral program, demanding career, and family commitments.
 The program educates students to become forward-thinking health care leaders who can analyze situations from diverse perspectives and create effective solutions to most pressing challenges within populations and the healthcare system.

-This program offers immersion experiences, engaging multi-modal content, and live class sessions.
-Students engage 1:1 with their faculty who are personally invested in their leadership development, scholarship endeavors and future success.
+This program prepares students through dynamic interactive online learning with intensives and practicum experiences. weekend immersion experiences, and live class sessions.
+Students engage 1:1 with their faculty who are personally invested in their leadership development, scholarship endeavors, and future success.

 *Please email email@example.com with application questions.